WhatTheDickens/engl340/index.md

 - Read *Walden*, "Where I Lived, and What I Lived For."
 - Read the pages in the module "Meet the Walden Manuscript."
 - Leave a comment on a paragraph or part of a paragraph in "Where I Lived" responding to anything Thoreau has to say about time *or* place.
-(You can take until our next class to leave your comment on "Where I Lived.")

 #### In class